otonashi-labs/pow/README.md

 ## 1. Overview

-The Infinity PoW mechanic ([PoW.sol](https://soniclabs.com/docs/PoW.sol)) requires finding a private key **B** (`privateKeyB`) such that:
+The Infinity PoW mechanic ([PoW.sol](https://github.com/8finity-xyz/protocol/blob/main/contracts/PoW.sol)) requires finding a private key **B** (`privateKeyB`) such that:

-(uint160(addressAB ^ MAGIC_NUMBER) < difficulty)
+`(uint160(addressAB ^ MAGIC_NUMBER) < difficulty)`ß

 Where:
-- `addressAB` is derived from `publicKeyAB`, which is in turn derived by summing two private keys (`privateKeyA + privateKeyB` mod `0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141`).
+- `addressAB` is derived from `publicKeyAB`, which is in turn derived by summing two private keys (`privateKeyA + privateKeyB` mod `0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEFFFFFC2F`).
 - `MAGIC_NUMBER = 0x8888888888888888888888888888888888888888`
-- `difficulty` is a 160-bit value controlling the submission rate and puzzle hardness.
+- `difficulty` is a 160-bit value controlling the submission rate and puzzle hardness. (e.g. `0x00000000ffffffffffffffffffffffffffffffff`)

 This repository provides:
-- OpenCL kernels (`profanity.cl` + custom `magicxor` kernel) for computing thousands of candidate solutions in parallel.
+- OpenCL kernels (`profanity.cl` + custom `magicxor` kernel) for computing bazillions of candidate solutions in parallel.
 - A Python-based framework (`mine_infinity.py`) for automatically:
   - Listening to new puzzle parameters (`privateKeyA`, `difficulty`) from Infinity’s contract events.
+  - Polling `MASTER_ADDRESS` nonce and `eth_feeHistory` for tx building.
   - Mining solutions on the GPU.
-  - Submitting solutions via Ethereum-like transactions to the Infinity blockchain.
+  - Submitting solutions via Ethereum-like transactions to the Sonic blockchain.

-**Disclaimer**: This is highly optimized code that *cuts corners* for performance. **Always** verify any discovered key in a safe environment.
+**Disclaimer**: This is highly optimized code that *cuts corners* for performance. **Always** verify any discovered key in a safe environment if you plan to actually use it, but better never use discovered keys for storing value.
 Use a dedicated wallet for mining.

 ---